Logo

 Rule: "estar para" to express an action that will soon be completed

-(The train is about to leave.)
+(The girl is about to give birth.)

-It is quite important to learn to use these two prepositions correctly, because if you inadvertantly substitute one for the other, you might end up saying something altogether different from what you had intended.
+It is quite important to learn to use these two prepositions correctly, because if you inadvertently substitute one for the other, you might end up saying something altogether different from what you had intended.
 Study the two examples:

 Juan compró el regalo para María.